buddhist-uni/buddhist-uni.github.io/_content/monographs/how-we-think_dewey-john.md

 > Ideas are not then genuine ideas unless they are tools in a reflective examination which tends to solve a problem.

-The renowned theoretician of childhood education defines the thinking process as he understands it and enjoins teachers to deploy more "experimental" (hands-on) learning in the classroom: a message which is sadly still needed, over a hundred years later.
+The renowned theorist of childhood education defines the thinking process as he understands it and enjoins teachers to deploy more "experimental" (hands-on) learning in the classroom: a message which is sadly still needed, over a hundred years later.